Hertig-family/CPPON/readme.txt

                     its fundamental purpose is to do for C++ what JSON does for JavaScript its name has recently been changed to what it is now.

-        What it is: It is a C++ Shared Library which implements a class hierarchy representing a JSON message.
-It can take a JSON message and insatiate a C++ class structure representing all the elements of the message and allow them to be read/manipulated by the C++ program.
+        What it is: It is a C++ Shared Library which implements a class hierarchy representing a JSON object.
+It can take a JSON string and insatiate a C++ class structure representing all the elements of the message and allow them to be read/manipulated by the C++ program.
 The data objects and/or structure can be accessed/manipulated using “paths” in much the same way as it is in JavaScript.

-                    The class hierarchy is all derived from a single base class with two container classes and five primative objects representing float, integer, string, boolean, and the null data types.
-                    The two “container” classes which are implemented as a “std::map” and a “std::vector” (complete with iterators) can hold any of the object types.
+                    The class hierarchy is all derived from a single base class with two container classes and five primitive class objects representing float, integer, string, boolean, and the null data types.
+The two “container” classes which are implemented using a “std::map” and a “std::vector” (complete with iterators) can hold any of the object types.

                     Any valid JSON string or file can be parsed into a complete data structure with a single command without the need to even know the messages contents.
-The system also works with TNetStrings (and certain XML if compiled with the option to do so.)
-Of course the structure can also be created problematically either a string or built up element by element in the code.
+The system also works with TNetStrings (and certain XML, if compiled with the option to do so.)
+Of course the structure can also be created either using a string, character array or built up element by element in the code.

-                    (Note: When using TNetStrings or XML binary is supported but caution is advised when/if then attempting to convert it to JSON)
+                    (Note: When using TNetStrings or XML binary is supported but caution is advised when/if then attempting to convert it to JSON, however built in functions can be used to convert it to base64 encoded data)

                     At any point a single method can be called to create a string or file from the hierarchy in either a verbose, human readable form or a compact (sans white space) form.

+        Disclaimer: This is written in C++ (or rather C with classes, if you will) not rust or JavaScript.
+While it makes working with JSON messages easy and with the concept of "soft data structures" can change the way you design applications, you can get into trouble and quickly learn the meaning of "segfault".
+Be careful not to do things like to instantiate an object on th stack and then append it to an object or append a member of one object in another because the system will attempt to destroy it twice.

+                    As they say: "Play stupid games, win stupid prizes".
+It's always good to check your code with something like valgrind with leak-check=full to be sure you aren't up for any such prizes.

            History: As earlier stated, This started in early 2010 as a means of working with XML encoded messages.
                     But as XML is very flexible it often required customization depending on the message structure/